 YOU ARE CRUCIAL IN THE CONVERSATION WITH YOUR CHILD

-Whether you have dyslexia or not, you can be an obstacle yourself to talk freely with your child about difficult thoughts and feelings.
+Whether you have dyslexia or not, you can be an obstacle to your child’s being able to talk freely about difficult thoughts and feelings.
 Just because you are who you are.

-Actually, I have to admit that I still not listen when my mother offers me advice.
-However, I can listen when it comes from other people.
+Actually, I have to admit that I still don’t listen when my mother offers me advice.
+However, I can listen when the advice comes from other people.

-Therefore, I have the following tips to you when you have to talk to your child about dyslexia:
+Therefore, I have the following tips for you when you have a talk with your child about dyslexia:

-You should also do it, although your child does things because of their feelings, which you do not understand.
+You should do this even though your child acts out because of their feelings, which you do not understand.

-For instance, your child might be making trouble, withdraws, or keeps procrastinating when it is time to do homework.
+For instance, your child might be making trouble, withdrawing, or procrastinating when it is time to do homework.

-Your child often has their own (often unconscious) ways to try to escape from situations that create negative thoughts and emotions.
+Your child often has their own (often unconscious) ways of trying to escape from situations that create negative thoughts and emotions.